daviddeng78/greyleche/README.md

 ### Instructions on how to launch the game:
 * Open terminal and type in these in order:
 * git clone https://github.com/daviddeng78/greyleche.git
-* javac greyleche/Game.java
+* javac greyleche/Woo.java
-* java Game
+* java Woo